kanakjoseph/java-design-patterns/README.md

 ### Behavioral Patterns

-Behavioral patterns are concerned with algorithms and the assignment of responsibilites between objects.
+Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.

 * [Chain of responsibility](#chain-of-responsibility)
 * [Command](#command)